federgraph/trimm-420-data-format-delphi/README.md

 ```
 Both text files should be UTF-8 encoded, with BOM.

-- The application can write to Trimm-File-Auto.txt
+- The application can write to Trimm-File-Auto
-- The application will not auto-write to Trimm-File.txt
+- The application can read from your Trimm-File (and from Trimm-File-Auto)
-- The application can read from Trimm-File.txt
+- The application will NOT auto-write to Trimm-File

 You should provide a Trimm-File.txt in the expected location and press the `rtf` button to try and read it.
 For Trimm-File.txt, start out with a copy of Trimm-File-Auto.txt,
 which can be created with `wtf` button.

-Monitor the clipboard content.
+Monitor the clipboard.
 I use notepad.exe to manually put
-changed text into the clipboard and then paste into the application with `pti` button.
+content into the clipboard and then paste into the application with `pti` button.

-You can paste Trimm-Item text or Trimm-File text, the app will detect what it is and digest either.
+> You can paste Trimm-Item text or Trimm-File text, the app will detect what it is and digest either.

 ## On Mac